-- Continuous enrollment is maintained in a program of study - A minimum of 25% of the total credit hours required for the program have been earned when the program is inactivated

-- Career and technical coursework can be made available by arrangement - All degree requirements are met within six semesters of program elimination
+- Continuous enrollment is maintained in a program of study - A minimum of 25% of the total credit hours required for the program have been earned when the program is inactivated - Career and technical coursework can be made available by arrangement - All degree requirements are met within six semesters of program elimination

 Graduation requirements can be met through a combination of NCMC courses, transfer credit and credit obtained through nontraditional means, however a minimum of 25% of the credit hours required in the certificate or degree must be earned through traditional means at North Central Missouri College.
 A maximum of 50% of the required credit hours may be earned through non-traditional means (refer to Credit for Prior Learning section).
-Students who are planning to transfer credit back to NCMC to complete degree requirements should complete the Application of Transfer Credit for Degree Completion form, available in the Registrar's Office, on the myCOMPASS portal, and on the college website, during the last semester at NCMC.
+Students who are planning to transfer credit back to NCMC to complete degree requirements should complete the Application of Transfer Credit for Degree Completion form, available in the myCOMPASS portal, and on the college website, during the last semester at NCMC.
 The transfer of credit must occur within one year from students' last enrollment at NCMC.
 All other graduation requirements must be met.

 All degrees and certificates require a minimum cumulative grade point average.
 Some programs of study have additional graduation requirements.

 The Missouri Reverse Transfer (MRT) initiative allows a student, who transfers from NCMC before earning an associate's degree, to opt-in to the MRT program at a Missouri baccalaureate-granting institution.
 Academic records will be shared between the baccalaureate-granting institution and NCMC until the student completes the required credits for the award of an associate's degree.
 Contact the MRT Coordinator at the 4-year institution for more information.
-Missouri Reverse Transfer
+Missouri Reverse Transfer graduation is required for each award sought.
+A minimum of an additional 6 credit hours, beyond the first award, must be earned from NCMC for each subsequent certificate and 12 credit hours earned from NCMC for a subsequent associate's degree beyond the previous award.
+Students are encouraged to apply for graduation upon enrolling for their final semester at NCMC to allow time for a degree audit.
+The responsibility for enrolling in courses that fulfill graduation requirements remains with the student.